 However, if it’s not the case, you just hit your head against a sharp object and receive a cut on you hear under hair.
-You are not feeling above symptoms you can treat yourself of other injured people.
-Then you can treat at home or while camping in woods just owning a basic first aid kit with you.
+You are not feeling the above symptoms you can treat yourself of other injured people.
+Then you can treat at home or while camping in the woods just owning a basic first aid kit with you.

 Steps to be in order, to treat a minor cut on head under hair

 - First thing, make your hands are clean or use latex gloves from the first aid kit or can even use plastic bags nearby in a worst-case scenario.
 Using gloves or a plastic bag will prevent exposed laceration from getting an infection.

 - Remove any debris or dirt stuck on cut gently.
 Do not dig into it or try to clean it.
-Best way to remove debris is using tweezers.
+The best way to remove debris is by using tweezers.

 - Stop bleeding as soon as possible.
 Bleeding can be stopped by using gauze pads, towels or a clean cloth and apply little pressure on the wound.
 Avoid scrubbing it.

-- Apply Steady and even pressure on the wound for 15 mints.
+- Apply Steady and even pressure on the wound for 15 minutes.
 If the bleeding soaks through it, quickly use any other gauze of whatever you are using and re-apply the pressure.
-(NOTE: if you are still bleeding after 15 minutes after Applying pressure, then better to consult with doctor)
+(NOTE: if you are still bleeding after 15 minutes after Applying pressure, then better to consult with the doctor)